 The comparative wilderness of Cuyahoga Valley National Park (CVNP) in a sea of urbanity provides a refuge to many mammals.
-Click here for a complete list of CVNP's mammals.
+Click here to search for mammals that call our park home!

 Red and gray foxes take advantage of these same food sources, though gray foxes are considered rare in the park.

 Presently researchers have radio collared fifteen coyotes, some with VHF collars and others with GPS collars.
 The coyotes' daytime whereabouts are recorded daily using a vehicle-mounted antenna, which picks up the radio signals, and once a week staff and volunteers go out at night to determine their evening locations.
 Those animals outfitted with the GPS collars allow biologists to simply download the animals' locations.

 The University of Akron, Cuyahoga Valley National Park, and nonprofit conservation foundation Wild4Ever are providing partial funding and/or field biologists for the project.
 Support is also being provided by The Ohio State University and Cleveland Metroparks.
 For further information contact Metro Parks, Serving Summit County.

 Small Mammals and Deer

 Along roadsides, white-tailed deer and woodchucks graze on grasses and forbs in open fields.
 At night, you may catch a glimpse of raccoons or opossums scurrying across the road, in a hurry to find food or shelter before the day begins.